Texture Connect

 $ yarn add @texturehq/connect-sdk

-Including via CDN also works (recommend pinning a specific version in this case instead of latest
+Including via CDN also works (recommend pinning a specific version in this case instead of latest).
+A Texture property will be added to the global window object.

 React